 The frequency of the audits depends on the findings of previous audits.
 Nevertheless, periodic audits are undertaken regularly to ensure compliance.
+In this respect, Kering has undertaken to audit all of its key suppliers every two years.

-5.5% of suppliers were deemed to be at risk in 2021 because they are located in countries considered by the Group to be at risk.
+4.87% of suppliers were deemed to be at risk in 2022 because they are located in countries considered by the Group to be at risk.
 A country is deemed to be "at risk" when the indicators contained in various external databases imply that human rights risks are high or very high.

-15.3% of suppliers were deemed to be critical in 2021.
+14.14% of suppliers were deemed to be critical in 2022.
 Suppliers are deemed "critical" when they are strategic and/or at risk.
 They are given special attention in light of their importance to the business and their location.
 Subcontracting without prior authorization is not permitted.